brimdata/zed/zng/docs/spec.md

 > * the `bytes` type is not yet implemented,
 > * the `enum` type is not yet implemented,
 > * only streams of `record` types (which may consist of any combination of
+>   other implemented types) are supported by zq even though a stream of
->   other implemented types) may currently be expressed in value messages.
+>   any types may currently be expressed in value messages.
 >
-> Also, we are contemplating reducing the number of [primitive types](#5-primitive-types), e.g.,
-> the number of variations in integer types.
+> TBD: should we add maps?
+It would be a complex type comprising
+> a list of key/values where the key type and value type is defined in the
+> map typedef.
+The contrarian view is that maps are easily represented
+> as a sequence of record[key:keyType,value:valueType].

 * [1.
 Introduction](#1-introduction)
 * [2.
 The ZNG Data Model](#2-the-zng-data-model)